saeed-omer/saeed-omer.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bio"
+title: "About Me"
-author_profile: false
+author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I completed my bachelor's and master's degrees in chemistry with excellent grades from top universities in Pakistan.
 I am currently employed as a chemistry lecturer at the Pakistan Institute of Engineering and Applied Sciences (PIEAS), a top-ranked public university in Pakistan.
 My professional focus revolves around teaching, conducting research, continuous learning, and effectively communicating my findings with peers and colleagues.
-I believe in the philosophy of converting ideas into reality and in pursuance, I have published a total of 05 research articles in reputed Q1 journals, particularly focused on nanomaterials, polymers, and polymer nanocomposites for various applications including optoelectronics, EMI shielding, energy storage, and energy conservation.
-In addition to the peer-reviewed articles, I have co-supervised 08 MS theses on diverse fields, including organic synthesis, catalysis, adsorption, and electrochemistry.
+I believe in the philosophy of converting ideas into reality, and in pursuance, I have published a total of 5 research articles in reputed Q1 journals, particularly focused on nanomaterials, polymers, and polymer nanocomposites for various applications, including optoelectronics, EMI shielding, energy storage, and energy conservation.
+In addition to the peer-reviewed articles, I have co-supervised 8 MS theses in diverse fields, including organic synthesis, catalysis, adsorption, and electrochemistry.
 Moreover, I have almost 4 years of research experience in polymers and nanomaterials synthesis, characterization, processing, and utilization.
-I also have a strong background in Python programming, specifically machine learning, modeling, and data analysis.
+I also have a strong background in Python programming, specifically in machine learning, modeling, and data analysis.

-A data-driven personal website
+Research Projects
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.